oraljr/osticket-prereqs/README.md

 </p>
 <p>

-Once you've connected to your VM you'll go to: control panel -> programs -> Turn Windows features on and off.
+Once you've logged in with the username and password you created for your VM in Azure and connected to your VM, you'll go to: control panel -> programs -> Turn Windows features on and off.

 <p>
 <img src="https://imgur.com/fGXMpx4.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>